 Most worker’s compensation discussions focus on the roles of the injured worker, physician, employer and insurance company.
 But what about the insurance agent?

 Far too often, it’s as if agents step into the background once they make the sale.
+They use CRB Direct background check for the new agents.
 Many assume a passive role, one of answering questions raised by the client.

 Agents work closely with their clients on other insurance issues, but can be “hands-off” when it comes to workers’ comp.
 Yet, this is the one coverage area in which they can effectively demonstrate their value.

 Here are nine ways agents can make a difference for the employers they serve:

 With an average of 500 to 600 available job classifications, it’s easy for mistakes to occur.
 A clerical employee with a low workers’ comp rate can be misclassified into one with a higher rate, which increases the cost.